-Bakers Arms dates back to late 1680s when it was two cottages.
+Bakers Arms dates back to the about 1672 to 1680 when it was two cottages.
 In the second half of the 1700s another attached dwelling was built to the east of the original pair.
-The north end of the 2+ acre ground is an old quarry.
+Much of the property is an old quarry which is particularly noticeable in the north end of the 2+ acre gardens.

 Some time after 1938 the whole was rebuilt, probably to extend its use as a pub, using ham stone.
 The property remained a pub until 1957 when it was converted into a private house.
 The main entrance to the pub in 1953 was in the rebuilt western wall but this is now blocked off.

 At the rear of the main house is a sunny courtyard.
 At the east side of this is a row of 3 small cottages which have been rebuilt.
 Little is known of their history, except that one was the village bakery: the old bread ovens remain as a decorative feature.
-One has been converted and used as a holiday let - The Old Bakery, which will be open for business as soon as Covid lockdown permits.
+This has been converted and used as a holiday let - The Old Bakery.

 The third cottage has been made weatherproof, but the inside has not been touched, so it is a 'barn' at present.

 At the north side of the central courtyard, the ruins of an old skittle alley provide an attractive feature as well as one path through to the garden at the rear.